Strekov

 Strekov (Kürt) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.
+It's known as one of the best winemaking areas in Slovakia and is home to multiple pioneers of Natural wine movement.

 Geography

 The municipality lies at an altitude of 132 metres and covers an area of 41.055 km.

 History

 In historical records the village was first mentioned in 1075.